top of page

 Neighborhood 2

-What you would find in Kokomo are a variety of chain restaurants and retail outlets on the US-31, which is not too far from the stadium.
+What you would find in Kokomo is a variety of chain restaurants and retail outlets on the US-31, which is not too far from the stadium.
 However, if you are looking for a few interesting sites to see or places to eat, then here are a few suggestions.

 Harvey Hinklemeyers features great pizza and sandwiches – it is also an ideal place for the kids.
 Half Moon Restaurant and Brewery provides a great stop for a bite to eat or craft beer after the game.
 The Windmill Grill, B-K Root Beer Stand, or Artie’s Tenderloin are great local choices in town.
-Be sure to try a tenderloin sandwich – a giant breaded piece of pork that is deep friend and big enough for two.
+Be sure to try a tenderloin sandwich – a giant breaded piece of pork that is a deep friend and big enough for two.

 Fans 3

-The fans at the ballpark appear to be strong supporters for their local nine.
-Many in attendance are decked out in Jackrabbit gear, while little ones wait impatiently for the elusive foul ball down the right field line.The crowd, which grows as the night wears on, cheers and jests through the trials and tribulations of the Rabbits on the field.
+The fans at the ballpark appear to be strong supporters of their local nine.
+Many in attendance are decked out in Jackrabbit gear, while little ones wait impatiently for the elusive foul ball down the right field line.
+The crowd, which grows as the night wears on, cheers and jests through the trials and tribulations of the Rabbits on the field.
 However, do not be surprised if the stadium becomes a hotspot during warmer and dryer evenings throughout the summer.

 Access 4

 You will not find directions off the main road to Municipal Stadium – a common feature in many minor and collegiate wood bat leagues.
 Fortunately, GPS takes you directly to the stadium from US-31.
 The parking is free on the residential streets that are decked out nicely with flowers and team banners.
-There are additional parking lots in the back of the outfield walls across the street..
+There are additional parking lots in the back of the outfield walls across the street.

-Return on Investment 4
+Return on Investment 3

-Extras 4
+Extras 3

 The final extra star is for the design and modern comforts of the ballpark that is not your typical summer collegiate facility.
 A wraparound concourse, children’s play area, outfield lawn seating, and a beer garden make it an impressive facility not only for the league but in the state of Indiana.